-Digital database occurs as new cultural and archival form
+Digital database has been declared as a new cultural and archival form

-redefining the ways we think of and construct narratives.
+redefining the ways we typically think of and construct narratives.
 The open-ended

 construction of the database allows for a non-linear exploration of its content,